Ming dynasty literature: Short story

 Feng Menglong was a versatile writer who had a keen interest in a variety of popular genres, ranging from songs to humorous tales.
 His most notable work is a trilogy of collections known as the Three Words, which were published between 1620 and 1625.
 Each collection consists of forty huaben.
 While some of these huaben are adaptations of stories from the Song and Yuan dynasties, others are original creations by the author, written in the style of those earlier works.
 This genre is known as ni huaben, or "imitation story scripts".
 Overall, the Three Words was considered a masterpiece of popular literature, blending moral lessons with entertainment.
 The stories cover a diverse range of genres, including love stories and detective tales.

 Feng Menglong's success in the commercial market inspired another writer, Ling Mengchu, to publish two volumes of forty stories each in 1628 and 1633.
 This collection, titled Pai'an jingqi, or Slapping the Table in Amazement, also became popular.
 Ling had a unique concept of what was considered "extraordinary," which was often found in everyday situations.
 For example, one of his stories features a character who faces misfortune but ultimately becomes wealthy thanks to a crate of mandarin oranges.
 Unlike Feng, Ling Mengchu drew inspiration from classical Chinese literature and rewrote the stories in the vernacular language.

 In 1640, an anthology titled Jingu qiguan, or Spectacles in Ancient and Modern Times, was published.
 This anthology included around forty stories from the works of Feng Menglong and Ling Mengchu.
-The anthology was a huge success and as a result, the names of these two authors were forgotten until they were rediscovered in the 20th century.
+The anthology was a huge success, but the names of these two authors were later forgotten until they were rediscovered in the 20th century.